 \section{The jet structure}

-We assume the jet is launched from close vicinity of the BH, and that it first goes through the ACZ.
+The jet is launched from close vicinity of the BH and it first goes through the ACZ.
 Details of these processes are poorly understood.
 The jet radial profile depends sensitively on the profile of the external pressure, which is usually uncertain.
 Still, those profiles can be derived \citep[e.g.,][]{Vlahakis03}, but the resulting formalism is rather complex.
-Here, instead, we assume the profiles of both $\Gamma(z)$ and the jet radius, $r(z)$.
-In our model, $\Gamma$ increases until it reaches its terminal bulk Lorentz factor, $\Gamma_{\rm max}$, at which point the jet also becomes conical.
+Here, instead, we assume the profiles of both $\Gamma(z)$ and $r(z)$.
+In our model, $\Gamma$ increases until it reaches its terminal bulk Lorentz factor, $\Gamma_{\rm max}$, around which point the jet approaches a conical shape.
 We stress, however, that our general results below do not depend on these assumptions, and the profiles given below can be modified without affecting our formalism.
-Only determination of the specific profiles of the magnetic field strengths require the explicit specification of $\Gamma(z)$ and $r(z)$ in the ACZ, see Fig.\ \ref{B} below.
+Only a determination of the specific profiles of the magnetic field strengths requires the explicit specification of $\Gamma(z)$ and $r(z)$ in the ACZ, see Fig.\ \ref{B} below.
 We first assume,